closetothe/astro2/README.md

 # ASTRO 2.0 - Autonomous Delivery Robot
-# Prototype 0.1
+## Prototype 0.1

-This prototype is currently capable of:
+###This prototype is currently capable of:
 * Simple motor control system (no feedback)
 * Fully wireless
 * DualShock 3 remote control
 * Adjustable parameters and OOP code

-The prototype is still very rudimentary: it works, but not well.
+It is still very rudimentary: it works, but not well.

 So far, we have the following dependencies:
 * Python 3